aregsar/aregsarblog/blog/2020/laravel-app-sending-email-using-background-job/index.md

 This will create the `App/Mail/welcomeemail.php` plain text template file.

 The artisan command will create the `App/Mail/WelcomeEmail.php` file.

-We need to replace the initial content of the `build()` method after we created the file, with the content of the `build()` method show below:
+We will need to replace the initial content of the `build()` method after we created the file, with the content of the `build()` method show below:

 ```php
 <?php